 We know all too well the islands of plastic in the oceans and the occurrence of plastics in fish and birds.
 We remember that China banned mass imports in 2018, with the result that the plastic is now piling up or being exported to another location.
 More recently, scientists reported the presence of 1.9 million minuscule plastic particles in a thin layer on one square metre of seabed.
 Cleantech solutions are emerging.
 An excellent opportunity to put the principles of the circular economy into practice.

 3D printing of objects with plastic recyclate is equally possible, as well as the use of alternative materials and other processes that produce new products such as street and garden furniture.
 As far as the future is concerned, we need to focus on high-quality recycling, such as bottle-to-bottle.

-What is the primary requirement for packaging materials these days?
-On the one hand, increasingly complex materials (barrier, heat resistant, composites,...) are used to package food products with high quality (taste, ingredients, colour).
+What is the primary requirement for packaging materials today?
+On the one hand, increasingly complex materials (barrier, heat resistant, composites,...) are being used to package food products with high quality (taste, ingredients, colour).
 On the other hand, plastic packaging has to be simplified in order to allow it to be processed in the recycling stream.

-In this way, the corona crisis feeds the discussion about the use of packaging and the questionable role of plastic in this.
+In this way, the Corona crisis feeds the discussion about the use of packaging and the role of plastic in this.
 With less plastic we also get there: plastic ear sticks and carrier bags are no longer allowed by law.
 But nuance is needed.
 A society completely without plastic means that we are also throwing overboard the advantages of plastic and plastics, and with them sometimes vital applications.
 That would be a shame.
 At a certain point, low in plastic is sufficiently plastic-free...